-DeLaney’s members consist of shareholders, Women, Infants and Children (WIC) participants, Community Partners Shares (CPS), and local restaurants and markets.
-DeLaney supports the equivalent of 70 large vegetable shares each season.
+DeLaney’s members consist of shareholders, Women, Infants and Children (WIC) participants and Community Partners Shares (CPS).
+DeLaney supports the equivalent of 60 large vegetable shares each season.

 How DeLaney Is Different

 DeLaney differs from typical CSAs in that we are a nonprofit, mission-based CSA.
-Our mission includes providing education about urban agriculture and sustainable farming practices to our community, and increasing access to fresh, organic food for challenged populations.
+Our mission includes providing education about urban agriculture and sustainable farming practices to our community, and increasing access to fresh, organic food for people of all income levels.
 All farm shareholders pick up their share at the farm on a weekly basis over the growing season (shares not picked up are donated), and volunteer their time for a set number of hours over the growing season.

 Becoming a Farm Shareholder

 Shareholders are encouraged to attend the Shareholder Kick-Off Breakfast Potluck, an orientation to learn about the season ahead, understand Community Partner Shares, the WIC Program, meet community and partner farmers, ask questions and meet and greet your DeLaney community.
-This will take place on Saturday, June 7th, from 9:00am – 12:00pm, with breakfast at 9:00am and a program at 10:00am.
+This will take place on Saturday, June 6th, from 10:00am – 12:00pm.

 Add-Ons: Fruit, Egg, Honey, and Milk Shares from our Partner Farmers